geyo/python-challenge/README.md

 The final average change is found by dividing the aggregated total monthly changes by the the total months (minus 1, to account for len).

-Finally, the file is prtined to terminal.
+Finally, the file is printed to the terminal, and a new file with the message is added to the analysis folder.

 ##PyPoll